Opel-Rennbahn

-The Opel-Rennbahn 'Opel Racetrack' is a former race track, which was built by the Adam Opel AG in 1919.
-It was located in a forest about two kilometers south of Rüsselsheim am Main at the Schönauer Hof and was Germany´s first purpose build racingtrack.
+The Opel-Rennbahn 'Opel Racetrack' is a former race track built by the Adam Opel AG in 1919.
+It was located in a forest about two kilometers south of Rüsselsheim am Main at the Schönauer Hof and was Germany's first purpose build racing track.
 The site is owned by the City of Mainz, which now operates a waterworks there.